Time, space, electricity and quantum mechanics

 Because it has no units, we can think of it as a ratio.
 Here is a simple explanation: In the Bohr-de Broglie-Sommerfeld model of the hydrogen atom, an electron 'orbits'* a proton, 'travelling' in a circle at 'speed' vH.
 In this picture, the fine structure constant

 and takes a value close to 1/137.
-(There are few pure numbers in physics, and so the number 137 is especially memorable for physicists.)
+(There are few pure numbers in fundamental physics, so the number 137 is especially memorable for physicists.)
 Let's look at more basic expressions for α later.
 For now, let's ask:

 Has the fine structure constant changed over time?